HydroApps/HydroApps/README.md

 -Telegram: https://t.me/Loki_Laufeyson_2473
 -Email: manwiththegoldengun837@gmail.com
 -Discord: Loki_Laufeyson#2473
+-Join our Telegram Channel for news of new updates. [https://t.me/HydroApps616]

 <!--
 **HydroApps/HydroApps** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.